Guardfolio vs Morningstar: which is better for portfolio monitoring?

 • Investors who want live concentration, drift & overlap alerts

-• Multi-brokerage investors who need a unified live risk view
+• Multi-brokerage investors who need a unified risk view

 • ETF holders who want look-through detection of hidden mega-cap exposure